Hardel-DW/TooManyRolesMods/README.md

-# Roles Mods by Hardel
+# Too Many Roles Mods by Hardel

 The "Too Many Roles Mod", is a mod for among Us, adding roles and perssonalization options.
 15 options are configurable in the lobby.